Online Security & Safety Myths

 1. My email is secure

 Public email is often an entry point for cybercriminals as it can hold a treasure trove of sensitive and identifying information.
 With access to someone’s email account, hackers may be able to track the user’s financial information, deploy phishing scams and build a profile of the user to conduct sophisticated identity fraud.
 Beyond those risks, public email users may also face privacy issues from their email provider.
-For instance, Google has acknowledged that it reads the messages of Gmail users, highlighting the need for a private email service though public email is free, users can pay the price by sacrificing their privacy.
+For instance, certain major email providers have acknowledged that they read the messages of their users, highlighting the need for a private email service.
+Though public email is free, users can pay the price by sacrificing their privacy.

 2. Deleting data is the best way to protect my privacy